top of page

 Cause

 Microsoft has increased the security measures with regard to the execution of queries in remote databases.
 An optional registry key for this was already introduced in 2021 with KB5002984.
-The Windows security update KB5072033 from December 9, 2025, changed the default value of this registry key to block the access to remote databases.
-If this key does not exist in the registry, some variants of remote query execution are now blocked and result in error messages.
+The Office security updates from December 9, 2025, changed the default to block the execution even if the registry key doesn't exist.

 Status